florianmeyer42/NKSDemo/README.md

 ### 2. Verify your K8s Cluster
 Some things to check before you connect a CVO instance with your Kubernetes Cluster.
+- Running nodes in your K8s Cluster
+- Running pods in your namespace and in all namespaces
 - Available Storage classes
 - Available persistant Volumes (PVs) and persistant Volume claims (PVCs)
-- Running pods in your namespace and in all namespaces

 ```
+$ kubectl get nodes

+$ kubectl get pods

+$ kubectl get pods --all-namespaces

 $ kubectl get sc

 $ kubectl get pv

-$ kubectl get pods

-$ kubectl get pods --all-namespaces
+$ kubectl get pvc

 ```

-### After K8S with connected with CVO in OCCM
+### Deploy CVO instance and connect with K8s cluster
+Go o Cloud Central, create a new Cloudmanager and CVO instance in the same rewgion where you created your K8s cluster.
+Connect your K8s cluster with your CVO instance in Cloud Manger.
+This is not covered here.
+Now after sucessful creation

 ```
 $ kubectl get sc